ldltools/scxmlrun/tests/README.md

 which can be installed
 by running `apt-get install shelltestrunner`.

-Once installed, you can apply each of \*.conf files in this directory to the program, or simply do the following
+Once installed, you can run test cases defined in each of \*.conf files in the [examples directory](../examples) by applying the conf file to `shelltest`, or run all of them by:

 ```
 $ make test